-In Home Office setup a separate smaller network is setup for work purpose which is separate from the network used by other home appliances.
-This network works as a separate body with multiple other devices connected for office work purpose.
+In Home Office set up a separate smaller network is set up for work purposes which is separate from the network used by other home appliances.
+This network works as a separate body with multiple other devices connected for office work purposes.

 Advantages and disadvantages of PAN –

 These are some of the Advantages of PAN :